Understanding the steps for performing IVF (In Vitro Fertilization)

 Drugs to assist development of the uterine lining

-Progesterone is administered to help sustain the uterine lining (endometrium) if an immediate “fresh” transfer of an embryos is planned.
+- Progesterone supplementation Progesterone is administered to help sustain the uterine lining (endometrium) if an immediate “fresh” transfer of an embryos is planned.

 What issues are important if I get pregnant from an IVF cycle?